How Much Horsepower Does A Turbo Add?

 • Install other performance parts, like an exhaust, valves, camshaft, etc.

-You’ll be significantly increasing the amount of power the engine’s trying to produce.
+You’ll be substantially increasing the amount of power the engine’s trying to produce.
 The drivetrain is then attempting to get this power down to the wheels and the road.
 Can all the components handle it?

 Can You Install A Turbo On Any Car?